Courses for 2016

 Instructor: Leetra Taylor

 Turn your doodles and scribbles into delightful works of art.
-Create designs and patterns starting with a simple line.
-Using a variety of techniques, you’ll be amazed at your finished products.
+Create designs and patterns starting with a simple line and ending with an amazing coloring book.

 Drawing and Design